adridelahoz/docker-rpi-arduino/README.md

 A complete Arduino development environment for your builds inside docker.
 A good choice if you need to run arduino builds in your CI (Gitlab for example).

+# History
+This project is designed for those who want to use arduino easily in our raspberry pi, in console.

+# How to start it

+- Unzip the file
+- Inside the folder we write:
+- `docker build -t arduino .` (The dot is important).
+- When you finish the process write:
+- `source functions.sh`

 # Usage

 Just clone this repo, and source functions.sh, and you will have all functions that you need to run your environment.
 Some functions will be added to your current bash environment, they are: